Stig Bergling

-Stig Svante Eugén Bergling, later Stig Svante Eugén Sandberg and Stig Svante Eugén Sydholt, (1 March 1937 – 24 January 2015) was a Swedish Security Service officer who spied for the Soviet Union.
+Stig Svante Eugén Bergling, later Stig Svante Eugén Sandberg (Note: When Bergling married Elisabeth (née Sjögren) in 1986 he changed his name to Eugén Sandberg.
+Eugén was one of his original given names and Sandberg was his mother's maiden name.) and Stig Svante Eugén Sydholt, (Note: According to Bergling himself, Sydholt was one of the Swedish Patent and Registration Office suggested names.
+He had closed his eyes and put down his finger on the name of Sydholt.)
+(1 March 1937 – 24 January 2015) was a Swedish Security Service officer who spied for the Soviet Union.
 The Stig Bergling-affair, one of Sweden's greatest spy scandals, began when he was arrested in Israel in 1979 by Israeli counterintelligence and in the same year in Sweden was sentenced to life imprisonment for aggravated espionage.
 He escaped in 1987, with the assistance of his then–wife Elisabeth Sjögren during a conjugal visit, and fled to Moscow.
 Bergling's escape was a major embarrassment for Sweden's liberal prison system and prompted the resignation of the justice minister.

 Bergling lived for several years in the Soviet Union, Hungary and Lebanon until, for health reasons, he voluntarily returned to Sweden in 1994.
 He continued to serve his sentence until 1997, when he was paroled.
 During the last years of his life, Bergling lived in a Stockholm nursing home and had been diagnosed with Parkinson's disease.
 He died there on 24 January 2015, at 77 years old.

 Early life

-Bergling's father, who came from a wealthy home in Sala, was an engineer and worked with general insurance at an insurance company.
+Bergling was born on 1 March 1937 in Kungsholm Parish in the City of Stockholm, Sweden.
+His father, who came from a wealthy home in Sala, was an engineer and worked with general insurance at an insurance company.
 Bergling's mother, who came from a working class home in Falun, had a strictly religious upbringing and worked as a secretary during Bergling's upbringing.
 Bergling had a younger sister.
-He attended Carlssons skola,a private school in Östermalm, Stockholm, and then attended Östra Real.
+He attended Carlssons skola, a private school in Östermalm, Stockholm, and then attended Östra Real.
 In 1957, he did his military service as a coastal ranger at the Vaxholm Coastal Artillery Regiment (KA 1) in Vaxholm.
 He also became a reserve officer and advanced to the rank of lieutenant in the "Blocking Battalion Bråviken" where Bergling was responsible for security matters.
 The battalion had – in the event of war – the task to defend the inlet to Oxelösund and its surroundings.